-This guide to installing Ubuntu has everything that you need to know, covering installing from USB or in a Virtual Machine using VirtualBox.
+This guide to installing the popular open source operating system, Ubuntu has everything that you need to know, covering installing from USB or in a Virtual Machine using VirtualBox.

 Once your OS is up and running, we’ve also given you a handy list of must-do steps to secure Ubuntu and make sure that everything that you need is ready and installed.
 We’ve got a step-by-step walkthrough for the whole setup of Ubuntu 18.04 LTS “Bionic Beaver”, and there’s even a terminal command guide to help you start working more efficiently and with a greater scope of control.